Subscribe to our Newsletter - Learn More

-Honoring Parents: Grandpa, why are you so smart? - A short skit that focuses on the fourth commandment, honor your parents.
+Honoring Parents: Grandpa, why are you so smart? - A short skit that focuses on the fifth commandment, honor your parents.
 It's not only a smart thing to do, but God told us to do it!

 Inspector Clueless - An interactive script, originally intended for an Easter Family Breakfast, but can be used throughout the year.